LEARNAcademy/syllabus/cat-tinder/backend/api-intro.md

 Cat Tinder.
 It's like Tinder, but for cats.
 Cat Tinder is a full-stack, decoupled application that creates profiles for cats and allows a user to see other cat profiles.
 A decoupled application means we are actually creating two separate applications.
 A React application to create the views in the frontend and a Rails API that handles our data.

-We've looked at connecting React apps to an external API, and seen how to use JSON data to build compelling frontend applications.
-Now we're going to build our own API that will serve the data to our frontend.

 #### Previous Lecture (1 hour 2 min)

 [![YouTube](http://img.youtube.com/vi/CSzqYFrRAtw/0.jpg)](https://www.youtube.com/watch?v=CSzqYFrRAtw)